 - Take care not to spill any on your carpet or on your clothes.
 By the third washing, you’ll notice small holes where the droplets fell!

 - These solutions will erode thin metal parts.

-- Decant into a wide mouthed plastic jar with a plastic lid if you like to dip your work, or use the Aquanaut brand of water pen to brush the patina onto the work.
+- Decant into a wide mouthed plastic jar with a plastic lid if you like to dip your work, or use a water pen that does not contain any metal parts to brush the patina onto the work.